Meet the Governors

 Originally from Canada, she holds a degree in Fine Arts from the University of Calgary and a Master of Arts from the University of Birmingham.

-Neill is Chair of the College Corporation, and a member of the Governance & Search Committee and the Corporation Appeals Committee.
+Gaynor is Chair of the Teaching and Learning Committee and a member of the Governance & Search Committee.
+Gaynor is the Lead Governor for Careers.

 Gaynor Cheshire